 National School Lunch Program

-The National School Lunch Program (NSLP) is typically the Nation's second largest food and nutrition assistance program.
-NSLP operates in nearly 100,000 public and nonprofit private schools (grades PK-12) and residential child care institutions.
-On average, the NSLP provided low-cost or free lunches to 29.6 million children each school day in fiscal year (FY) 2019, at a total cost of $14.2 billion.
+The National School Lunch Program (NSLP) provides low-cost or free lunches to children and operates in nearly 100,000 public and nonprofit private schools (grades Pre-Kindergarten–12) and residential child care institutions.
+In fiscal year (FY) 2019 (before the Coronavirus (COVID-19) pandemic), the program provided 4.9 billion lunches at a total cost of $14.2 billion.

 USDA's Food and Nutrition Service (FNS) administers the NSLP and reimburses participating schools and residential child care institutions for the meals served to students.
 Any student in a participating school can get an NSLP lunch.
 Students from households with incomes: